RobotLocomotion/drake/doc/_pages/gallery.md

 ## Shoe simulation

 A great simulation of a robot tying shoe laces.
-Implemented using pydrake with the laces represented in a piecewise linear approximation of string.
+Implemented using pydrake with the laces represented with a piecewise linear approximation.

+Authored by Michelle Tan, with help from Terry Suh, Mark Peterson, Russ Tedrake, and the team at TRI

 {% include video.html
   url = "https://www.youtube.com/embed/ImKYMKyVdZc"